-Trump signals Russia deal and slams 'obsolete' NATO
+Trump rattles NATO with 'obsolete' blast

 - Says son-in-law could strike peace deal in Middle East

-(CNN)Donald Trump has given his clearest indication yet that he is ready to ease sanctions on Russia and usher in a new era between the US and its longtime foe.
+(CNN)Donald Trump's accusation that NATO is "obsolete" has led to "astonishment and agitation" within the alliance, Germany's foreign minister has said.

+Speaking in Brussels before a meeting of EU foreign ministers, Frank-Walter Steinmeier suggested the alliance was rattled by the remarks by Trump.
-In an interview with German publication Bild and the Times of London, the US President-elect suggested that the sanctions imposed after Russia's annexation of Crimea could be eased in return for a deal to reduce nuclear weapons.

-He also reiterated his view that NATO is "obsolete" -- a stance that was endorsed on Monday by the Kremlin -- and suggested his son-in-law, Jared Kushner, could lead a Middle East peace effort.
+In a joint interview with the Times of London and the German publication Bild, Trump signaled that US foreign policy in a range of areas could be turned on its head.
+He suggested that sanctions imposed after Russia's annexation of Crimea could be eased in return for a deal to reduce nuclear weapons, that German Chancellor Angela Merkel had pursued "catastrophic" policies on refugees, and that his son-in-law Jared Kushner could lead a Middle East peace effort.

+Speaking in Berlin, Merkel shrugged off the interview, saying she would make no substantive comment before Trump was inaugurated.

+NATO said it was "absolutely confident" that the US would remain "committed" to the organization

 Russia and sanctions